U.S. judge suspends deportations of reunited immigrant families

 (Reuters) - The U.S. government was barred temporarily on Monday from quickly deporting immigrant parents reunited with their children while a federal court considers the impact on childrens’ rights to seek asylum.

-The government is working to meet a court order to reunite by July 26 around 2,550 immigrant children between the ages of 5 and 17 who were separated by U.S. immigration officials from their parents at the U.S.-Mexican border.
+The government is working to meet a court order to reunite by July 26 around 2,500 immigrant children who were separated by U.S. immigration officials from their parents at the U.S.-Mexican border.

-The majority have now been matched with a parent, but the government was still trying to find a match for 71 children in its care, Jonathan White, from the U.S. Department of Health and Human Services, told the court.

-President Donald Trump’s administration began separating families as part of a broader crackdown on illegal immigration, sparking an international outcry.
-The president ordered the practice stopped on June 20.

 The American Civil Liberties Union, a rights group that brought the case that led to the reunification order, said in court papers on Monday that immigrant parents should be given a week after being reunited to decide if they want to be deported alone or as a family.